 As noted, creating an omnichannel experience needs to take into account how the individual interacts with your brand.
 It focuses not on the channel, but the experience as a whole.
 With this in mind, there are a few essentials when it comes to creating an omnichannel experience:

-- Data Collection: Collecting accurate, timely data about your consumers is essential to the implementation of an omnichannel strategy.
-This data will allow you to understand when your target audience prefers to interact with brands and on what devices, which type of messaging they are more likely to engage with, what products and features they are looking for, etc. This data will be the driving force behind omnichannel strategy.
+Collecting accurate, timely data about your consumers is essential to the implementation of an omnichannel strategy.
+This data will allow you to understand when your target audience prefers to interact with brands and on what devices, which type of messaging they are more likely to engage with, what products and features they are looking for, etc. This data will be the driving force behind an omnichannel strategy..
 Brands need to make sure they have the tools in place to effectively collect this data across online and offline channels.
-A smart way to do this is with Unified Marketing Measurement (UMM).
-UMM is an attribution model that combines the person-level metrics of multi-touch attribution, with the historic, aggregate measurements of media mix modeling.
+A smart way to do this is with Unified Marketing Measurement (UMM), an attribution model that combines the person-level metrics of multi-touch attribution, with the historic, aggregate measurements of media mix modeling.
 This way, touchpoints can be informed by individual preferences as well as historical trends such as regional or seasonal elements that affect engagements / conversions.

-- Customer Journey Mapping: Before launching an omnichannel campaign, organizations should be sure to create customer journey maps for each of their audience segments.
-The customer journey map evaluates the steps taken between the customer discovering the brand, and purchasing from the brand.
-Outlining these maps allows brands create more target campaigns, by considering: individual interests, the user experience and interface, and factors outside of the brands control that may impact path to purchase, such as economic factors.
+Before launching an omnichannel campaign, organizations should be sure to create customer journey maps for each of their audience segments.
+The customer journey map evaluates the steps taken between the customer discovering the brand and purchasing from the brand.
+Outlining these maps allows brands to create more targeted campaigns by considering individual interests, the user experience and interface, and factors outside of the brand’s control that may impact the path to purchase, such as economic factors.

 When building an omnichannel strategy, take a look at these brands who have done so successfully:

-- Timberland - Timberland is combining the convenience of online with the experience of in-person customer experience through the installation of near field communication (NFC) technology.
+Timberland is combining the convenience of online with the experience of the in-person customer experience through the installation of near field communication (NFC) technology.
 Timberland created Touchwalls in their store, which leads to further information on their shoes.
-Customers can then add these to their online shopping list or purchase in store.
-In addition, Timberland utilizes a product recommendations engine to gain exposure to lesser known products based on user preferences.
+Customers can then add these to their online shopping list or purchase in-store.
+In addition, Timberland utilizes a product recommendations engine to gain exposure to lesser-known products based on user preferences.

 Industries Applying Omnichannel Tactics